NakedDevA/SnowFlyer2/README.md

 A minimal trainer to enable free camera mode in Snowrunner

-Tested on version 32 (Season 14 Update),  Steam and Epic versions.
+Tested on version 32.1 (Oct 10 Hotfix Update),  Steam and Epic versions.

 ## Usage